sftpgo/docs/docs/data-retention-hook.md

 This hook runs after a data retention check completes if you specify `Hook` between notifications methods when you start the check.

+:information_source: You can configure data retention rules using the EventManager—without writing any hooks.

 The `data_retention_hook` can be defined as the absolute path of your program or an HTTP URL.

 If the hook defines an external program it can read the following environment variable: